• Skip to main content

 • Preheat the oven to 375 degrees Fahrenheit and line a loaf pan with parchment paper.
 Alternatively, lightly grease the loaf pan to ensure the meatloaf won't stick.

-1 ⅓ cups oat flour, ½ cup vegan Worcestershire sauce, ½ cup homemade ketchup glaze, 3 tablespoons fresh parsley, 1 ½ teaspoons liquid smoke, 1 ½ teaspoon Old Bay seasoning, ¼ teaspoon black pepper
+• To the same bowl, add the 1 1/3 cups oat flour, 1/2 cup vegan Worcestershire sauce, 1/2 cup homemade ketchup glaze, 3 tablespoons fresh parsley, 1 1/2 teaspoons liquid smoke, 1 1/2 teaspoon Old Bay seasoning, and 1/4 teaspoon black pepper.
+Using a spatula, mix to combine.
+Set aside.

-• Once soft, add the onion, garlic and carrots into the meatloaf mixture and mix to combine.
+• Once sautéed, transfer the onion, garlic, and carrots mixture into the mixing bowl with the remaining ingredients.
+Using a spatula, mix to combine.

-• Transfer the meatloaf mixture to the parchment lined loaf pan.
+• Transfer the meatloaf mixture to the prepared loaf pan.
 Bake for 30 minutes on middle oven rack.

 • After 30 minutes, remove the loaf, top with the remaining ketchup glaze, then bake for additional 15 minutes.

-• Let cool for a minimum of 15 minutes in the loaf pan before serving.
+• Let the meatloaf cool for a minimum of 15 minutes in the loaf pan before slicing and serving.

 • This loaf makes for excellent leftovers.
 Store in an airtight container in the refrigerator for up to 4 days.